athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Journals/PF2e Journals/Classes/Witch.md

 ## Master SpellcasterLevel 15

-You’ve achieved mastery over your patron’s magic.
+You've achieved mastery over your patron's magic.
 Your proficiency ranks for spell attack modifier and spell DC increase to master.

 ## Will of the PupilLevel 17